Charming shortbread tea bag cookies, dipped in chocolate, with printable “Sherlock” tea tags.

-- Refrigerate cookies for 15 minutes.
+- Refrigerate the cut out dough for 15 minutes.
 This will help them keep their shape in the oven.
-Preheat oven to 350 degrees.
+Preheat oven to 350°F.

 - Bake the cookies for 7-9 minutes until lightly golden.
 If they have formed any air bubbles while baking, gently (and carefully) pat down while the cookies are still warm.
 Set aside to cool.